| |

-is one of the three regions of Ngari, situated to the south of
+of the three regions of Ngari, situated to the south of Kailash,

-Kailash, bordering Nepal and India.
-The population of Purang County
+bordering Nepal and India.
+The population of Purang County is 7,123

-for foreign trade and a source of food supplies for the people
+a center for foreign trade and a source of food supplies for the

 During the summer and autumn,